UBC-MDS/ellognea-smwatts-student-performance/README.md

 The data analysis is carried out in 4 scripts saved in the ./src/folder and ran in the following order :

-1- **load_student_perf_data.R** : loads the data found in the "data/student-math-perf.csv" file of this repository
+1- **clean_student_perf_data.R** : cleans the "data/student-math-perf.csv" data and saves it as "data/clean-student-math-perf.csv"

-2- **clean_student_perf_data.R** : cleans the "data/student-math-perf.csv" data and saves it as "data/clean-student-math-perf.csv"
+2- **explore_student_perf.R** :  creates a violin and jitter plot from "data/clean-student-math-perf.csv" data

-3- **explore_student_perf.R** :  creates a visualization of the data in "data/clean-student-math-perf.csv" that shows the mean, confidence intervals and distribution of each sample
+3- **t-test_estimate_tables.R**: uses data/clean-student-math-perf.csv data to perform a t-test and calculate the estimate and confidence intervals for each sample.

-4- **t-test_results.R**: performs a t-test on the "data/clean-student-math-perf.csv" data and saves the summary table as "results/t-test_results.csv"
+4- **mean_CI_plot.R** : uses the results/estimate_table.csv table to create a visualization of the mean and confidence intervals for each sample.

 ### Dependencies